richardtjornhammar/RichTools/README.md

 # Build

-To build the program either issue the command:
+To build the program issue the command:

 ```
 g++ src/*.cc -lgsl -lblas -o richtool